 Middlesbrough Council has put together important information to help residents through these changing times.
 This includes translated information.

 PIPSCO is a volunteer-run community project that delivers food parcels to people self-isolating on Teesside.

 The kitchens listed below are giving out food for people to takeaway in Middlesbrough.
 Please note these kitchens are for over 18s.

 There is a freephone helpline number from the Council for any residents homeless/rough sleeping or potentially homeless: 0800 1303667

 Mental Health and wellbeing

-Middlesbrough Foodbank is open but running low on stock and asking for donations, especially of tinned goods.
-They also require more volunteers due to many of their regulars being the older high-risk categories.
+Middlesbrough Foodbank requires more volunteers due to many of their regulars being in the older high-risk categories.